Kneaded That

 Storage

-Store at room temperature in an airtight container or bread bag for 5-7 days.
-This cinnamon swirl bread can be frozen for up to 6 months.
+• Store at room temperature in an airtight container or bread bag for 5–7 days.

 Sourdough Discard Pretzel Bites